Chris-Jones-Gill/kwd-j-bootstrap/README.md

 Modifications to original files
 ===============================

-Where modifications have been made, those modifications are Copyright 2012 KISS Web Design, Ltd.
+Where modifications have been made, those modifications are Copyright (2012-present) Chris Jones-Gill.

 This only applies to the modifications, not to the rest of the content, where the copyright is retained by the original copyright holder.